Sradelat/MetaCriticScraper/README.md

 The categories of data that I scraped for each game are as follows: title, developer, platform, release date, critic score, number of critics, user score, number of users, player mode, ESRB rating, genre

+### What are the CSV files?

+Metacritic_Games.csv is the direct result of running Scraper.py.
+Metacritic_Genres.csv is the direct result of running Genre_Splitter.csv.

 ### What is the goal of the SQL Queries?

 The point of having a text file with all my SQL queries is really just to "show my work."
 However, it has proven